fwartner/marzipano/README.md

 ### Maintainer guide

-Before preparing a release, make sure there are no uncommitted changes and verify that the tests pass and all of the demos work correctly.
+**Automated CI/CD:**
+This project uses GitHub Actions for continuous integration and automated releases:
+- **CI Pipeline**: Automatically runs tests, linting, and builds on all pushes and PRs
+- **Release Pipeline**: Automatically creates GitHub releases when you push a version tag
+- **Dependency Updates**: Dependabot automatically checks for and proposes dependency updates

+**Creating a Release:**

+1. Ensure all tests pass locally: `npm test`
-Update the `CHANGELOG` file and bump the version number in `package.json`.
+2. Update the `CHANGELOG` file with release notes
+3. Bump the version number in `package.json`
-Create a new commit containing only the changes to these two files, tag it with `git tag vX.Y.Z`, and push it to GitHub with `git push --tags`.
+4. Create a commit: `git commit -am "Release vX.Y.Z"`
+5. Create and push a tag: `git tag vX.Y.Z && git push --tags`
+6. GitHub Actions will automatically:
+   - Run tests and build the project
+   - Create a GitHub release with artifacts
+   - Publish to npm (if `NPM_TOKEN` secret is configured)

+**Manual Release (if needed):**
-Run `npm run release` to prepare a new release.
+- `npm run release` - Build production bundle

-Run `npm run deploy` to deploy the release to the website.
+- `npm run deploy` - Deploy to website

-Run `npm publish` to publish the release to the npm registry.
+- `npm publish` - Publish to npm registry